This blog may contain affiliate links. Read our disclosure policy for more info.

 After enjoying the views from the top, the inevitable hike back down to the parking lot is all that’s left of your Roy’s Peak adventure.
-I honestly think the walk down is worse than the hike up.
+I’d like to say that this is the easy part, but I’d be lying!
 The reason?

 It’s much less exciting and my knees struggle with long downhill hikes.

 Hiking Roy’s Peak always tuckers me out.
-After a 3 am wake-up call and 6-7 hours of hiking I am always more than ready for a beer back in Queenstown!
+After a 3 am wake-up call and 6 to 7 hours of hiking, I am always more than ready for a beer back in Queenstown!

 Related Read: Roy’s Peak is one of the best hikes in Wanaka – find out what the others are in my blog!

 Hiking Roy’s Peak at Sunrise or Sunset